kbaynes/ec2-l2-java-mariadb/README.md

-# Setup Spring Boot & MariaDB on Amazon EC2 Linux 2 AMI
+# Setup Spring Boot (Java only) on AWS EC2 Linux 2 AMI

 ## Overview

-This project provides easy setup of an AWS EC2 Linux 2 AMI instance (on either EC2 or LightSail), which runs a Java Spring Boot JAR.
+This project provides easy setup of an AWS EC2 Linux 2 AMI instance on EC2 or Ubuntu 18 on LightSail, which runs a Java Spring Boot JAR.
 The default [simple-spring-data-jpa-mysql](https://github.com/kbaynes/simple-spring-data-jpa-mysql) JAR provided uses an H2 in-memory database.
 The EC2 instance can be up and running in less than 5 minutes, and works with the [simple-spring-data-jpa-mysql](https://github.com/kbaynes/simple-spring-data-jpa-mysql) project, which provides a RESTful interface to a table on the DB.
 To get started fast, skip to the *EC2 Setup* section.

 ## Goal

-The goal of this project is to demonstrate how to quickly (less than 5 minutes) launch an Amzazon Linux 2 AMI instance and configure it to run a Spring Boot executable JAR.
+The goal of this project is to demonstrate how to quickly (less than 5 minutes) launch an Amzazon Linux 2 AMI on EC2 or Ubuntu 18 on LightSail instance and configure it to run a Spring Boot executable JAR.

 ## Motivation